AlexJReid/blog/content/posts/druid-cdc/index.md

 series = []
 +++

 [Apache Druid](https://druid.apache.org) stores potentially huge volumes of events for interactive analysis.
 Events are things that have happened: a user buys something, a temperature reading changes, a delivery van moved and so on.
-Events are stored with the time they occured, along with other dimensions, making it possible to filter and split aggregations.
+It is useful to be able to aggregate these events interactively to spot trends and understand behaviour.
+Events can be filtered and split based on dimension values, allowing us to explore data.
+In addition, flexible datasources provides engineers with an easy way of gathering metrics to surface to end users. _You have tweeted in **93** times today!_.

 Unfortunately getting a stream of events from existing systems can be a challenge, particularly those whose changes are persisted by mutating an existing record in an operational store.